Babe: Pig in the City

 Babe: Pig in the City is a 1998 comedy-drama adventure film and a sequel to Babe (1995).
-It is co-written, produced and directed by George Miller, the original film's co-writer and producer.
-It features Magda Szubanski and James Cromwell reprising their roles, with Mickey Rooney joining the cast.
+The film was co-written, produced and directed by George Miller, the original film's co-writer and producer, and features Magda Szubanski and James Cromwell reprising their roles, with Mary Stein and Mickey Rooney joining the cast.

+Babe: Pig in the City was released by Universal Pictures in the United States on 25 November 1998 and in Australia on 10 December 1998.
 The film was nominated for Best Original Song at the 71st Academy Awards.
 On initial release, the film received mixed reviews from critics and failed to match the financial success of its predecessor, grossing $69.1 million on a $90 million budget.
 However, it has developed a cult following and a positive critical reassessment since its release.

 Plot

-A few weeks after Babe had won the sheep herding competition (Note: As seen in Babe (1995).), Farmer Arthur Hoggett is injured in an accident when the duo attempt to fix Hoggett Farm's pump, leaving his wife, Esme, to tend it alone.
-Then threatened with eviction at the end of the month unless their mortgage is paid, Esme recovers an offer from an upcoming state fair they recently received where Babe can demonstrate sheep herding for a generous appearance fee, prompting her to leave with Babe for it.
+A few weeks following Babe's success at the sheepdog trials, (Note: As depicted in Babe (1995).)
+Farmer Arthur Hoggett is injured in an accident when the duo attempt to repair Hoggett Farm's pump, leaving his wife, Esme, to tend the farm alone.
+Soon threatened with eviction at the end of the month unless their mortgage is paid, Esme recovers an offer from a concluding state fair they recently received where Babe can demonstrate sheep herding for enough money, prompting her to leave with him for it.
 At an airport in the city of Metropolis, an overzealous detection dog shows Babe what it is like to be rewarded for doing a good job by falsely signaling that he and Esme are carrying drugs, causing them to miss their connecting flight and forcing a few days-wait for the next flight home.

-At first unable to find a hotel that allows animals, Esme and Babe find accommodation at the Flealands Hotel run by the sympathetic Miss Floom, who shelters stray animals.
+At first unable to find a hotel that allows animals, the duo find accommodation at the Flealands Hotel run by the sympathetic Miss Floom, who shelters stray animals.
 There, Babe meets a trio of chimpanzees consisting of Bob, his pregnant wife Zootie and his younger brother Easy and Thelonius, a civilized Bornean orangutan who is a servant for Floom's elderly uncle, Fugly.
 Babe is made part of their clown act, in which he is reluctant to appear until the apes insinuate that he will be paid, believing that it could be vital in saving the farm, but he soon inadvertently causes the act to end in disaster.
-At the same time, Esme, after being tricked by Fugly into believing that Babe has escaped, searches for him but is falsely arrested following an incident involving police officers and other bystanders when a gang of motorcyclists attempt to mug her.
+At the same time, Esme, after being tricked by Fugly into believing that Babe has escaped, searches for him, only to be falsely arrested following an incident involving police officers and other bystanders when a gang of motorcyclists attempt to mug her.